lastmjs/zwitterion/README.md

 ## Under the Hood

 Zwitterion is simple.
 It is more or less a static file server, but it rewrites requested files in memory as necessary to return to the client.
-For example, if a TypeScript file is requested from the client, Zwitterion will retrieve the text of the file, compile it to JavaScript, compile it from CommonJS to ES Modules, and then return the compiled text to the client.
+For example, if a TypeScript file is requested from the client, Zwitterion will retrieve the text of the file, compile it to JavaScript, and then return the compiled text to the client.
 The same thing is done for JavaScript files.
 In fact, nearly the same process will be used for any file extension that we want to support in the future.
 For example, in the future, if a C file is requested it will be read into memory, the text will be compiled to WebAssembly, and the WebAssembly will be returned to the client.
 All of this compilation is done server-side and hidden from the user.
 To the user, it's just a static file server.